eclipse-keyple/keyple-website/content/docs/developer-guide/calypso-application.md

 * The invalidation status
 * The files, counters, SV data read or modified during the execution of the processes defined  by PoTransaction

-Calypso PO fields are populated from a CardSelectionResponse optained through the process of a card selection.
+Calypso PO fields are populated from a CardSelectionResponse obtained through the process of a PO selection.

+#### ElementaryFile

+Object containing the description of a Calypso Elementary File.
+Can be retrieved from Calypso PO using its SFI.

+#### Calypso SAM

+Concentrates all the informations we know about the SAM currently selected.
+Accessible informations are:
+ * The Sam Revision
+ * The Serial number
+ * The Platform identifier
+ * The Application Type
+ * The Application SubType
+ * The Software Issuer identifier
+ * The Software Version number
+ * The Software Revision number

+Calypso SAM fields are populated are extracted from an analysis of the ATR within a CardSelectionResponse obtained through the process of a SAM selection.

 ### PoTransaction

 Service providing high-level API to manage transactions with a Calypso PO.

-#### ElementaryFile

-Contains the description of a Calypso Elementary File.

-### Card Selection Service

-#### PO

-#### SAM
+The calypso PO Object tied is kept and updated at each step of using this service.

+This service workflow is composed of two steps:
+* Prepare the commands to be executed to the PO
+* Process the prepared commands.
+Regarding of commands, the presence of SAM could be mandatory.

 ## API